HammerSport-Marketing/hugo-template-w-netlifly-cms/README.md

 Netifly CMS to add an easy to configure & use interface for making live content changes to the website.

-This project is released under the [MIT license](LICENSE).
+This project is released under the [MIT license](LICENSE) and maintained by HammerSport Marketing.
 Please make sure you understand its implications and guarantees.

 ## Usage